quartz-framework/www.quartzframework.xyz/src/app/docs/framework/context/quartz-plugin/page.md

 title: Quartz Plugin
 nextjs:
   metadata:
-    title: Quartz Plugin
+    title: Defining a Quartz Plugin
-    description: Understand why @QuartzPlugin is the most important annotation in the Quartz Framework ecosystem.
+    description: The @QuartzPlugin annotation marks the entry point of a module, enabling Quartz to discover components, initialize dependencies, and activate features.
 ---

 The **@QuartzPlugin** annotation is the entry point of any Quartz-based application.
 It defines the root of the context and controls scanning, behavior, and bootstrapping options.